Adam1202aus/DATA3888-2025-Imaging15/README.md

 ## 2. Model training

 Model training is orchestrated by `run_all_folds.py`, which iterates through cross-validation folds, colorspaces, and model types defined in `config.yaml`.
 It calls specific training scripts for different model architectures.
+Due to the large file size of models, the "Data Models" folder only include the analysis file, the actual trained model files (.keras) have been uploaded to this google drive: https://drive.google.com/drive/folders/1SWV4fgqqE_NHKe8cSk0VtAYqoQBZgcak

 ### a.
 Main Orchestration Script